mataī with dark bark that flakes in small rounds

 Main Threats

 Habitat loss is the primary threat.
-Many lowland forests where mataī once dominated have been cleared for agriculture and urban development.
-Also threatened by historical logging of old-growth trees for timber, and by browsing of seedlings by possums and goats.
+Many lowland forests where mataī once dominated have been cleared for agriculture.
+Also threatened by historical logging and browsing of seedlings by possums and goats.

 Population

 Not Threatened, though many large, old-growth Mataī were felled for timber in 19th and early 20th centuries.
 Wood prized for flooring and furniture.
-Still common, but giants with trunks a metre wide are now rare.
+Still common, but giants are rare.

 Conservation Status